-• In January 2016, the IASB issued IFRS 16, Leases, which will replace IAS 17, Leases.
+In January 2016, the IASB issued IFRS 16, Leases, which will replace IAS 17, Leases.
 Under IFRS 16, a contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
 Under IAS 17, lessees were required to make a distinction between a finance lease and an operating lease.
 IFRS 16 now requires lessees to recognize a lease liability reflecting future lease payments and a right-of-use asset for virtually all lease contracts.
 There is an optional exemption for certain short-term leases and leases of low value assets; however, this exemption can only be applied by lessees.
 The standard is effective for annual periods beginning on or after January 1, 2019, with earlier application if IFRS 15 is also applied.
-The Company currently has no leases therefore there is no impact from this standard.
+The Company is currently assessing the impact from this standard.